ece106/tomatocan/README.md

 The compensation to developers who participate in CrowdPublish.TV coding is free mentorship - no need to pay for code schools.
 Those who participate fully and consistently will receive recommendations to future employers.

 As CrowdPublish.TV grows to the point where a stable crew of developers can be supported, there will be a discussion among senior contributors on how senior developers would have opportunities for compensation for their work.
 The intention is to develop a new business model outside of the way current startup businesses are funded.
 Venture capital firms give high preference to male-owned and male-developed startups.
 They justify this discrimination by calling it "pattern matching," meaning that they fund people who look like other people they have previously funded.
 Instead of trying to break into the boys' game, women must create their own game, outside the male-created system, where women retain ownership of their inventions and do not rely on entities that do not value their worth.
-I believe that this model will benefit many men who are also not interested in the current system of startup funding and business practices.
+This model will benefit many men who are also not interested in the current system of startup funding and business practices.

 RoleModel Enterprises, LLC, owns the copyright to all code, design, and graphics contributed to this repository.
 Contributors grant copyright of any code, design, and graphics they contribute to this repository to RoleModel Enterprises, LLC.
 Contributors may reuse their code contributions and the knowledge gained from working on this project, provided it meets the following criteria: